 Total Artificial Heart What Is Total Artificial Heart?

-Your healthcare team will do tests and talk to you about what to expect during surgery.
-As with any surgery, TAH surgery can lead to serious problems such as blood clots or infection.
-As you recover from surgery, you may have to stay in the hospital to prevent or manage these problems.
-Once you return home, you will learn how to protect and care for your TAH.
+Your healthcare provider will do tests and talk to you about what to expect during surgery.
+As with any surgery, total artificial heart surgery can lead to serious problems such as blood clots or infection.
+As you recover from surgery, you may have to stay in the hospital to manage or prevent these problems.
+Before you go home, healthcare providers will help you learn how to protect and care for your total artificial heart.